xybor-x/enum/README.md

 ## Safe enum

 `SafeEnum` defines a type-safe enum.
-Like `RichEnum`, it offers many helper methods for cleaner and more maintainable code.
+Like `RichEnum`, it offers many built-in methods for cleaner and more maintainable code.

 The `SafeEnum` enforces strict type safety, ensuring that only predefined enum values are allowed.
 It prevents the accidental creation of new enum types, providing a guaranteed set of valid values.

+**Pros**:
+- Provides **strong type safety**.
+- Provides many useful built-in methods.
+- Serialization support out of the box.

+**Cons**:
+- Does not support constant values.
+- Lacks deserialization support.

 ```go
 // Define enum's underlying type.